 The band arrived and boots hit the cobblestone as the dancing commenced and bottles of rum disappeared.

 Everybody had a jolly good time, even the rain that later came upon us could not dampen anybody’s spirits, as the dancing continued.
-Kids played on the riding arena and people wandered about the property enjoying the gardens.
+Kids played in the riding arena and people wandered around the property enjoying the gardens.